confluentinc/ksql/docs/overview/apache-kafka-primer.md

 a way for a set of processes to coordinate and load balance the consumption of records.

-Because the records in a single topic are meant to be consumed in one, each partition in the subscription is read by only one consumer at a time.
+Because the records in a single topic are meant to be consumed by one process in the group, each partition in the subscription is read by only one consumer at a time.
 The number of partitions that each consumer is responsible for is defined by the total number of source partitions divided by the number of consumers.
 If a consumer